nicococo/scRNA/README.md

 generating artificial data, clustering, and transfering knowledge from a source to a target datasets.

-This software was written by Nico Goernitz, Bettina Mieth, Marina Vidovic, Alex Gutteridge.
+This software package is developed by Nico Goernitz, Bettina Mieth, Marina Vidovic, and Alex Gutteridge.

 ![Travis-CI](https://travis-ci.org/nicococo/scRNA.svg?branch=master)